Kane tells Tottenham he wants to leave this summer - Latest transfer news

 The England national team captain has been on fire this season for Spurs despite their struggles as a team, as he leads the Premier League in goals (22) and assists (13).

-According to our partners in the UK at Sky Sports, Kane has told Tottenham (once again) he wants to move on this summer and the big news here is that Spurs chairman Daniel Levy has actually started to make enquiries about a replacement for the star striker.
+According to our partners in the UK at Sky Sports, Kane has told Tottenham (once again) he wants to move on this summer and the big news here is that Levy has actually started to make enquiries about a replacement for the star striker.

 Tottenham issued a brief statement saying: “We have a season to finish and we want to finish it as strongly as possible.
 That’s all we are focused on.”